Sharp Bounds on the Variance of General Regression Adjustment in Randomized Experiments: Simulation Results

 In this section, we perform a simulation study to investigate when sharp variance bounds for linear regression adjustment generate more accurate estimates of this estimator's true sampling variance.
 From Section \ref{Sec:FinitPopSec}, we know that the conventional variance estimator is consistent in the case of constant treatment effects.
 When the sample-adjusted potential outcomes are linearly dependent, the Cauchy-Schwarz inequality is exact.
 In both cases, sharp variance bounds cannot provide any benefits.
 The following simulation avoids these extremes and illustrates a simple case in which sharp variance bounds outperform the alternative variance estimators.

 Let $p_i \overset{i.i.d}{\sim} \text{Bernoulli}(\theta)$, $e_i \overset{i.i.d} \sim \mathcal{N}(0,1) $ , and $Y_i(0) = \alpha_0 + \beta_0 x_i + e_i$.
 We then define

+The parameter $\theta$ can be thought of as a heterogeneity parameter.
 In keeping with the finite-population framework, we only draw the potential outcomes $Y(0)$ and $Y(1)$ once.
 The randomness in the subsequent simulations stems purely from randomly drawing the treatment indicator $Z$, i.e., $Y_i^{obs} = Z_i Y_i(1) + (1-Z_i)Y_i(0)$ inherits its randomness only from $Z_i$.
 The parameter $\theta$ moves the simulation between the extremes of the sharp null ($\theta = 0$) and linear dependence between the adjusted potential outcomes ($\theta = 1$).
 For intermediate values of $\theta$, this data-generating process yields heterogeneous effects with a non-linear relationship between the adjusted potential outcomes $\varepsilon(1)$ and $\varepsilon(0)$.

 Figure \ref{fig:simulationResults} (Left) shows the bias (on a logarithmic scale) of the conventional, the Cauchy-Schwarz, and our sharp bound estimator of the variance as a function of sample size under the sharp null.
 While all three variance estimators show small-sample bias, this simulation shows that the bias of our sharp variance estimator is of similar order as the bias of the conventional (EWH robust) variance estimator and diminishes quickly.